irevenko/info-bot/README.md

 <img src="https://i.imgur.com/yFqudtu.png" width="275">|<img src="https://i.imgur.com/sLCDNrQ.png" width="275">|<img src="https://i.imgur.com/3uLkArO.png" width="275">|
 |Stocks|News|Translator

-# ToDo 📃
-* Deploy on Heroku

-# What I Learned 🧠
-* How to work with API's (pyowm)
-* How to work with JSON's (parsed coinmarket)
-* How to parse a site (yahoo finance + google search for time  with Beatiful Soup)
-* How HTTP/HTTPS works
-* Function Decorators
-* Lambda Functions
-* Try Except, Dictionaries, imports

 # How To Install 🔨
 1) ``` Make sure you have python3 ```